craigwardman/subspawn/README.md

 more sense than daisy chaining lots of "npm" commands together.
 You can read more about this too on my blog: http://www.craigwardman.com/Blogging/BlogEntry/writing-an-npm-startup-script-in-typescript-to-support-complex-scenarios

 # usage
-Install the package into your application of choice the usual way (`npm i procspawn`)
+Install the package into your application of choice the usual way (`npm i subspawn`)

-Import the module into your JavaScript or TypeScript node file (`import { subProcess, subProcessSync } from 'procspawn'`)
+Import the module into your JavaScript or TypeScript node file (`import { subProcess, subProcessSync } from 'subspawn'`)

 &nbsp;